noslouch/workflow-debug/README.md

 ### Brief guide to repo structure 🗺
 * `docs/` contains assets, components, and guides
-  * `components/` contains `README` files for each component
+  * `packages/` contains `README` files for each component
 * `src/` contains all of the source material + subdirectories
-  * `components/` contains each exportable component as well as a `shared` folder for reusable internal components
+  * `packages/` contains the source code, storybook data and tests of all components
+     * `/packages/:package` Contains groups of components that are logical to separate.
+This can be grouped by brand - like WSJ, Barrons etc or by application, for example /newsletter-center
   * `icons/`
   * `index.js` dictates exportable components